 World Class Facilities

-- The Performance Room includes a variety of musical instruments from around the world, a collection that has grown since the 1970s when Ethnomusicology was first established as an International Centre at Queen’s by the late Professor John Blacking.
+- The Performance Room includes a variety of musical instruments from around the world, a collection that has grown since the 1970s when Ethnomusicology was first established as an International Centre at Queen’s by the late Prof John Blacking.
 These instruments, together with the sprung performance room floor, facilitate music and dance ensembles, enabling our unit to remain one of the leading departments in Ethnomusicology.
-Senator George J. Mitchell Institute for Global Peace, Security and Justice.
-Institute of Cognition and Culture Institute of Irish Studies Two International Summer schools (the Irish Studies Summer School; and the Conflict Transformation and Social Justice Summer School)

 Internationally Renowned Experts

-- QUB anthropology received very high scores in the 2016 National Student Survey and was ranked 3rd in the UK according to the 2018 Guardian University Guide.
-Students run a lively French Society, and staff offer support through a personal tutoring system, skills development programme and a structured framework for feedback.
+- Students run a lively French Society, and staff offer support through a personal tutoring system, skills development programme and a structured framework for feedback.

 What Makes Us Human?